How to Get an EIN for Your Business for Free!

 c.
 Submit your application: After reviewing your application, the IRS will assign your EIN immediately, which you can download, save, and use for your business activities.

-3. Benefits of Using an EIN for Your Real Estate Business:
+3. Benefits of Using an EIN for Your Business:

 Using an EIN instead of your SSN offers several advantages: